-Swimming Test - Documented Verification of Completion
+Sample Swim Assessment - Documented Verification of Completion

-Swim tests are required for each Girl Scout every year if they are participating in any type of aquatic activities including, but not limited to: pool activity, canoes, stand up paddleboards, etc. During resident camp, swim tests are conducted at the beginning of each week to assess a camper's swimming ability even if they have participated in one throughout the year.
+Swim tests are recommended for each Girl Scout every year if they are participating in any type of aquatic activities including, but not limited to: pool activity, canoes, stand up paddleboards, etc. Defer to the aquatic facility, instructor, or activity provider; some may not require an assessment, while others may require a more rigorous evaluation.
+During summer overnight camp, swim tests are conducted at the beginning of each week to assess a camper's swimming ability even if they have participated in one throughout the year.
 This test will be used when completing any paperwork asking for a swim level.
-Please keep in mind girls participating in summer resident camp will still need to complete a swim test upon arrival.
+Please keep in mind Girl Scouts participating in summer overnight camp will still need to complete a swim test upon arrival.